Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 So we end up with these two user stories:

-• Michael.
-As an employee, I want to know my career development plan so that I can understand my chances to get a promotion.
+- Michael.
+As an employee, I want to know my career development plan so that I can understand my chances of getting a promotion.

-• Terry.
-As an HR manager, I want to know why employees leave so that I can understand how to encourage them to stay.
+- Terry.
+As an HR manager, my goal is to know why employees leave so that I can understand how to encourage them to stay.

 Step 6.
 Estimate user stories’ effort or value

 You can use different methods to rate user stories.
 Dot voting is probably one of the easiest ways, for example.
-However, impact/effort estimation gets you more understanding of what value stories bring (VALUE) and how many efforts you need to take to implement them (ESTIMATE).
+However, impact/effort estimation gives you an understanding of what value stories bring (VALUE) and how much effort it will take you to implement them (ESTIMATE).

 Step 7.
 Pack your regular backlog with new user stories